klajo/eunit_addons/doc/eunit_addons.md

 has the `Tests` parameter might be useful when there are
 different groups of tests in one module which require
 different setup.

+The `{spawn,Test}` feature of eunit is used to achieve test isoloation.